What's the Difference Between Official and Unofficial Transcripts? - Same Day Diplomas

 Key Characteristics of Unofficial Transcripts

 Student Access: Unofficial transcripts are typically available to students through online portals, allowing immediate access to their academic records.
+Current students can use self service platforms, such as a Student Center or similar online portal, to view unofficial transcripts and check their enrollment and degree information.
 Students can view, download, and print these documents at any time.

 No Security Features: Unlike their official counterparts, unofficial transcripts don’t include watermarks, seals, or special paper.
 They’re essentially informational copies of your academic record.